-Due to COVID-19, the Lunch & Learn program will not be available for the fall 2020 semester.
+Due to COVID-19, the Lunch & Learn program will not be available for the 2020-2021 academic year.
 We encourage students to engage with their faculty during office hours.

 Students are able to invite their professor along with one or two other students to lunch at local restaurants around campus compliments of the Wharton Undergraduate Division.